Home/Fruits/Freeze-Dried Orange

 Instructions

 1. 1.
-In a large bowl, combine cooked quinoa, mixed greens, cherry tomatoes, and freeze-dried orange pieces.
+In a large bowl, combine cooked quinoa, diced cucumber, freeze-dried orange segments, and feta cheese.

 Freeze-Dried Orange Energy Bites

-These no-bake energy bites are perfect for a quick snack, combining oats, nut butter, and the refreshing taste of freeze-dried oranges.
+These no-bake energy bites are a perfect snack for a quick boost, combining oats, nut butter, and the tangy sweetness of freeze-dried oranges.

 Ingredients